 I’m sure most people don’t watch (or not watch) television commercials the same way as I do.
 I generally mute them so at least my ears aren’t assaulted.
 I’d blank the screen to protect my eyes if I had some means of knowing when the program was back on (not that I’d really miss anything).

-- All those chain restaurants display in their television ads display some massive amount of food and my reaction is, “There’s no way I could eat that nor would I want to eat it.”
+- A lot of chain restaurants in their television ads display some massive amount of food and my reaction is, “There’s no way I could eat that nor would I want to eat it.”
 When I look at the spread in the ad, I don’t see a deliciously prepared meal with generous servings.
 I see heaping portions of fat, cholesterol, salt, carbohydrates, and more calories than I should consume in a single day, let alone one meal.

 - I don’t care if one fast food chain’s burger is bigger than some other chain’s.
 I just see it as a failed attempt to sell me more red meat and animal fat than I need in my diet.